EdaAkaltun/MIEV/README.md

 Online Jupyter notebooks for people with no experience setting up enviroments with packages is suggested.

 ## Usage
 Script 1 isn't mandatory for the process but gives a good insight through visual maps.
-Can be run for anly location.
+Can be run for any location visible in OpenStreetMpas.
 Run script 2, 3, 4 and 5 in order to find best nodes for a MIEV HUB in given place Script 6 and 7 can be used individually for every location in order to get information in terms of Point of Interests and Population data.